RESILIENT Cedar key

 Click the map to enlarge.

 The Spatial Framework provides a comprehensive vision for implementing adaptation strategies across Cedar Key.
-It identifies priority actions through three main strategies—infrastructure and redevelopment, waterflow neighborhoods, and green flood buffers—organized across four adaptation project areas to guide long-term resilience planning.
+It maps proposed actions and their spatial relationships, organizing them into Adaptation Project Areas, each aligned with a core focus to guide long-term resilience planning:

-Granular Adaptation to Change.
-Much of Cedar Key is low-lying and low-density, making small-scale adaptation and nature-based solutions essential for reducing flood risks.
-This project promotes land conservation, home elevation, and expanded participation in the Community Rating System (CRS) program, while encouraging strategic land acquisition and post-disaster planning to limit future development in vulnerable areas.
+Much of West Cedar Key is low-lying and low-density, making small-scale land conservation efforts necessary to reduce flood risks.
+This project encourages strategic land acquisition by homeowners to promote land conservation and expanded participation in the Community Rating System (CRS) program to limit future development in vulnerable areas.